ecxai/ecxai/workshop-ppsn-2026.md

 # Workshop on Evolutionary Computing and Explainable AI @PPSN 2026
 ## Description

-The workshop will be held on-site at the [PPSN conference](https://ppsn2026.disi.unitn.it) in Trento, Italy.
+The workshop will be held on-site 1500-1730 on Saturday 29 August 2026, at the [PPSN conference](https://ppsn2026.disi.unitn.it) in Trento, Italy.
 PPSN runs 29 August-2 September.

 ## Programme
-TBC
+1500 Introduction

+1505 From Explanation to Design: Principled Generators in Program Trace Optimization information on submission. *Alberto Moraglio*

+1520 Evolving Explanations: Complexity-Adaptive Refinement of Faithful Explanations for Symbolic Regression information on submission. *Elisabeth Mayrhuber, Ting Hu and Stephan Winkler*

+(coffee break)

+1600 Human-in-the-Loop Interpretable Reinforcement Learning via Evolutionary Decision Trees information on submission. *Hao Jie Zhan, Stefano Genetti and Giovanni Iacca.*

+1615 Evolving Survival Models with PISA: a Pipeline for Interpretable Survival Analysis. *Thalea Schlender*

+1645 Using cognitive psychology-inspired methods to test neural networks *Katarzyna Filus*

+1715 Wrap-up discussion

 ## Call for papers